mikerhodes/haproxy-cert-demo/README.md

-As a reference point, this is essentially what tools like Istio and Linkerd do to create secure channels between pods in Kubernetes -- create a proxy which has its own certificate signed by a shared CA.
+As a reference point, this is essentially what tools like Istio and Linkerd do to create secure channels between pods in Kubernetes -- create a proxy which has its own certificate signed by a shared CA. In addition, other proxies like Envoy and Nginx can easily be used in place of HAProxy; I just happen to know HAProxy best.

 The main files are: